DamonAknuh/SHiP.io/README.md

   - [ ] - figure out pimpInput and other player shooting. need new packet ele
   - [ ] - No need to redraw if no client inputs and no packets recieved.
   - [ ] - Replace console with openGL or 2D game library.
+  - [ ] - INDEPENDENT GAME WIDTH AND HEIGHT

 ## Maintenance